dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### How to create a custom assistant?

 If you're a builder, you can create a custom assistant.
-Go to 🗝️ Admin > `assistants Manager` > `Create a new assistant`.
+Go to ️`Admin` > `Assistants` > `Create a new Assistant`.
 There, you can name and describe the assistant.
 Remember, the name can't have spaces.
 The description should help your teammates understand the assistant's role.

 The key parts to set up when creating a custom assistant are `Instructions`, `Advanced Settings`, and `Actions`.